-In addition to the cost of the course, any expenditure incurred such as travel, meals and accommodation required to complete the course are tax deductible.
+In addition to the cost of the course, any expenditure incurred such as travel, meals and accommodation required to complete the course is tax deductible.
 All original receipts should be retained to support your claim.

 Travel and Subsistence

-The full amount spent on travel for business purposes to a temporary workplace via public transport are tax deductible, along with costs incurred for parking, tolls or congestion charges.
+The full amount spent on travel for business purposes to a temporary workplace via public transport is tax deductible, along with costs incurred for parking, tolls or congestion charges.
 This does not include parking fines.

 General supermarket shopping and the bulk buying of items to prepare your lunches are not considered allowable expenses.
-It is is only prepared items purchased outside of your household and consumed that same day.
+It is only prepared items purchased outside of your household and consumed that same day.
 The claim should be for the exact amount spent, no round-sums.

 The provision of protective clothing is tax deductible where it is required to be worn as a matter of physical necessity because of the nature and/or location of the job.

-This typically includes overalls, protective boots, gloves and goggles.
+This typically includes overalls, protective boots, gloves, and goggles.